HELP YOUR PLAN MEMBERS TO KEEP AN OPEN DIALOGUE WITH THEIR DOCTORS

 Further Reading

 If you aren’t starting each shift with a safety huddle, you might want to start.
-Safety huddles are an excellent way for employers to demonstrate their company’s commitment to safety and build a foundation for employee teamwork.
-A safety huddle is es...
+Safety huddles are a short, focused meeting where workers examine a specific hazard or safety topic and reinforce the company’s commitment to safety and teamwork.
+How...